-A lot of you also seem to be just genuinely confused about the part where we filled the bathtub up with lubricant and took a big bath in it.
+Many of you seem to be genuinely confused by the part where we filled the bathtub with lubricant and took a big bath in it.
 Or the part where I broke out my “big ol’ cheese grater” and started “shredding up all the Gruyère cheese in sight,” which resulted in me having to put all my clothes back on so I could go out and buy some more.
 Tell me what there is to “get” here.
 It’s exactly what it sounds like.

 Believe me, this doesn’t even scratch the surface of the skeptical comments I received.
 Plenty of you didn’t like it and “couldn’t relate” when I “threw my partner down on the bed like a big burlap sack full of piping hot French onion soup.”
 It’s called descriptive imagery.
 Get over it.